UNITED WAY OF JASPER COUNTY

 Upholding our commitment to creating a positive and enduring influence, UWJC is paving the way for a brighter future for the residents of Jasper County.

-LIVE UNITED: Together we do more than any of us could do alone!
+UNITED IS THE WAY: Together we do more than any of us could do alone!

 To make an online gift to United Way of Jasper County visit our secure donation portal at: